stain/comp63301-handbook/content/acquisition/_index.md

   menuPre = '<i class="fa-solid fa-download"></i> '
 +++

-In our first quest of data engineering, we will consider the task of acquiring data into our local environment before it can be further processed.
+In our first quest of data engineering, we will consider the task of **acquiring data** into our local environment, before it can be further processed.

 ```mermaid {align="center" zoom="true"}
 graph LR;